Skip to content

 2. The CompositeMeterRegistry means you can output the same metrics for multiple backends.

-If you’ve got a very specialised implementation and only want to support a single backend, the embedded server makes that very easy.
+If you've got a very specialised implementation and only want to support a single backend, the embedded server makes that very easy.
 If people want to use other backends, you place the onus on third-party manipulations.
-That’s presumably what Panopta’s Domino agent does, if I understood the webinar at the end of last month correctly.
-Similarly, if you would want to report on Domino’s statistics on Prometheus, for example, you would also need to write custom code to convert the statistics youself - because they’re hierarchical, not dimensional; because Prometheus pulls, doesn’t receive a push.
+That's presumably what Panopta's Domino agent does, if I understood the webinar at the end of last month correctly.
+Similarly, if you would want to report on Domino's statistics on Prometheus, for example, you would also need to write custom code to convert the statistics yourself - because they're hierarchical, not dimensional; because Prometheus pulls, doesn't receive a push.

 But offering freedom of choice and making it easier for consumers is always good, and Micrometer allows you to do that.
 There are (at least) two key changes.